shaanvd/Brunel-Internship/README.md

 ### If you want to use each script separately you can do so as described below:

-To extract commit information use gitcommitsauth.py.
+To extract commit information use gitcommits.py.

-To extract issue information use gitissuesauth.py
+To extract issue information use gitissues.py

-To extract issue comments use gitcommentsauth.py
+To extract issue comments use gitcomments.py

-Simply paste the URLs of the repositories you want to run the script with in 'github_repo_urls'.
-If you have multiple URLS, paste as such:
+Simply paste the URLs of the repositories you want to run the script with inside 'github_repo_urls', as such:

     github_repo_urls = [
     'https://api.github.com/repos/owner/reponame1',
     'https://api.github.com/repos/owner/reponame2',
     # Add more repositories as needed
     ]

+Paste in your github token the same way as above.